influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/administration/subscription-management.md

   my_database = [ "default", "longterm" ]
 ```

-> Only one of `[influxdb.subscriptions]` or `[influxdb.excluded-subscriptions]` need be defined.
+> Only one of `[influxdb.subscriptions]` or `[influxdb.excluded-subscriptions]`
-> They essentially fulfill the same purpose in different ways, but specific use-cases do lend
+> need be defined.
+They essentially fulfill the same purpose in different ways,
-> themselves to one or the other.
+> but specific use cases do lend themselves to one or the other.

 ## Troubleshooting